CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

   0.011574074074074073
   ```
   -> ~1.16%, or about \(\frac{5}{432}\) *(note that this event has \(1 + 4 + 10 = 15\) outcomes; this is less likely than rolling the highest number, an 18, which has \(21\) outcomes.)*
-- what are the chances of rolling a \(5\) or lower for *one or more* of the six stats in a stat group?
+- *what are the chances of rolling a \(5\) or lower for one or more of the six stats in a stat group?*
   ```pycon
   >>> p = 15 / (6 ** 4)
   >>> 1 - (1 - p) ** 6
   0.06746579772408667
   ```
   -> ~6.75%, about \(\frac{5}{74}\)
-- what are the chances of rolling a \(5\) or lower *in both stat groups*?
+- *what are the chances of rolling a \(5\) or lower for one or more stats in both stat groups?*
   ```pycon
   >>> p_g = 1 - (1 - p) ** 6
   >>> p_g ** 2
   0.004551633862547378
   ```
   **-> ~0.455%**, about \(\frac{1}{219}\)
-- how unlucky is that compared to rolling a 1 with advantage?
+- *how unlucky is that compared to rolling a 1 with advantage?*
   ```pycon
   >>> d20_adv = dc.roll_k_droplow(dc.roll_1dn(20), k=2, drop=1)
   >>> d20_adv.seq / (20 ** 2)